-Ms. Morrison also participates in a separate incentive cash bonus program designed to reward the Company's leasing employees for successfully executing new leases and renewing existing leases with our tenants.
+Ms. Morrison also participates in a separate incentive cash bonus plan designed to reward the Company's leasing employees on an individual basis for successfully executing new leases and renewing existing leases with our tenants (referred to as "Leasing Commissions"), and on a team basis for reaching certain company goals with respect to achieving minimum overall occupancy rates, minimum renewal rate on leases expiring, and minimum average rental rate increases on existing leases renewed or new leases executed during the year (referred to as "Leasing Team Bonus").
 Management believes it is desirable for all leasing employees to participate in this plan in order to provide incentives for maximizing and growing the Company's revenues.

-Per the terms of her employment contract, Ms. Morrison is eligible to receive an annual incentive cash bonus equal to the lesser of (1) 100% of her salary or (2) 9.16% of the total commissions earned by our leasing employees with respect to that contract year computed as a percentage of average annual tenant rents (net of tenant allowances) in accordance with the Company's leasing team bonus plan in effect for that contract year.
-Ms. Morrison receives the higher of the bonus as calculated under the Company's incentive cash bonus plan for executive officers or the bonus calculated under the terms of her employment contract, but not both.
-Ms. Morrison also participated in a separate bonus program during 2010 in which she was eligible to receive a bonus based on her leasing team's attainment of certain goals with respect to achieving minimum overall occupancy rates, minimum renewal rates on leases expiring and minimum average rental rate increases on existing leases renewed or new leases executed during that year.
-Under this plan for 2010, Ms. Morrison could receive up to \$4,000 if the minimum targets were achieved, and then would receive an additional \$500 for each percentage point achieved above the minimum target levels.
-There are no thresholds or maximums under this plan.
-In addition, Ms. Morrison is eligible to receive a bonus for leases that were executed prior to 2010 relating to new development projects, but which the Company did not consider earned and payable until construction actually began on those new developments.
+Per the terms of her employment contract, Ms. Morrison is eligible to receive an annual incentive cash bonus with respect to Leasing Commissions equal to the lesser of (1) 100% of her salary or (2) 9.16% of the total commissions earned by our leasing employees with respect to that contract year computed as a percentage of average annual tenant rents (net of tenant allowances) in accordance with the Company's leasing bonus plan in effect for that contract year.
+Ms. Morrison receives the higher of the bonus as calculated under the Company's Incentive Cash Bonus Plan for executive officers or the bonus calculated under the terms of her employment contract, but not both.
+Also, Ms. Morrison was eligible to receive a bonus for leases executed in 2011 relating to new development projects (the "New Development Bonus").
+50% of the New Development Bonus is earned and payable upon execution of any specified lease, and the balance is earned and payable when construction actually begins on such new development.
+There are no targets, thresholds or maximums associated with the New Development Bonus.

+In addition, during 2011, Ms. Morrison was eligible to receive a Leasing Team Bonus up to \$20,000 if all of the minimum targets were achieved, and then would receive an additional \$1,000 for each percentage point achieved above the minimum target levels.
+There were no thresholds or maximums under this plan.